MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 119.0.2151.78: November 21, 2023

-Fixed various bugs and performance issues for iOS.
+Fixed various bugs and performance issues for Android and iOS.

 ## Version 119.0.2151.65: November 13, 2023